ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - hash_transfer_init_claims REQUIRED: Hash of the Transfer Initialization Claims received in the Transfer Proposal Message.

--Timestamp REQUIRED: timestamp referring to when the Initialization Request Message was received.
+- Timestamp REQUIRED: timestamp referring to when the Initialization Request Message was received.